Conclave (film): Box office

-As of 13 May 2025, Conclave has grossed worldwide total of $127 million with just over a quarter of this coming from the Canada and United States having a gross take of $32.5 million.
+As of 13 December 2025, Conclave has grossed worldwide total of $128 million with just over a quarter of this coming from the Canada and United States having a gross take of $32.5 million.
 Deadline Hollywood calculated the film made a net profit of $15 million after all ancillaries.

 In the United States and Canada, Conclave was released alongside Venom: The Last Dance, and was projected to gross $4–6 million from 1,753 theatres in its opening weekend.
 The film made $2.5 million on its first day, including $500,000 from Thursday night previews.
 It went on to debut to $6.6 million, finishing in third.
 The film drew significantly older audiences.
 77% of viewers were over 35 years old, with the largest demographic group being those over 55 at 44%, and 67% identifying as Caucasian.
 The film then made $5 million in its second weekend (dropping 23.7%) and $4.1 million in its third weekend (dropping just 18.1%), finishing in fourth and sixth place, respectively.

 Critical response

 Ralph Fiennes and Isabella Rossellini garnered critical acclaim for their performances and earned Academy Award nominations for Best Actor and Best Supporting Actress.

+Metacritic, which uses a weighted average, assigned the film a score of 79 out of 100, based on 54 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, while those surveyed by PostTrak gave it an 84% overall positive score, with 62% saying they would "definitely recommend" it.

 The film's cinematography and ensemble cast were widely praised; however, some criticism was met for the plot, with Katie Walsh of the Los Angeles Times calling it "a pretty thin and silly mystery ... that seems like it's deeper than it actually is".
 IndieWires David Ehrlich agreed that the film was "very silly but wonderfully staged ... even if the film might be a bit too convinced of its own dramatic import".
 The Chicago Tribunes Michael Phillips praised the film's "delicious portraits in pursuit, deceit and evasion".

 Mark Kermode praised the film for what he saw as a thoughtful and respectful portrayal of the papal election process.
 He highlighted the strong performances, particularly by Fiennes, and said that the film created suspense and intrigue without resorting to sensationalism.
 He also noted the nuanced exploration of the Catholic Church's future and its internal politics, which he found compelling and well-executed.
 Richard Lawson of Vanity Fair said that the film rightly portrayed "both the seriousness of [the conclave] process and the campy ridiculousness of it", and thought that the film "touch[es] fingers with prestige greatness while keeping its feet firmly planted in the realm of rollicking entertainment".